Reinforcement Learning in Different Phases of Quantum Control: Glassy Behaviour

 To better understand this behavior, we choose a grid of $N_T=28$ equally-spaced time steps, and compute all $2^{28}$ bang-bang protocols and their fidelities.
 The corresponding density of states (DOS) in fidelity space is shown in Fig.~\ref{fig:glass_main} for two choices of $T$ in the overconstrained and glassy phase.
 This allows us to unambiguously determine the ground state of the infidelity landscape (i.e.~the optimal protocol).
 Starting from this ground state, we then construct all excitations generated by local in time flips of the bangs of the optimal protocol.
 The fidelity of the ``1-flip" excitations is shown using red circles in Fig.~\ref{fig:glass_main}.
 Notice how, in the glassy phase, these $28$ excitations have relatively low fidelities compared to the ground state, and are surrounded by $\sim 10^6$ other states.
 This has profound consequences: as we are `cooling' down in the glassy phase, searching for the optimal protocol and coming from a state high up in the infidelity landscape, if we miss one of the $28$ elementary excitations, it becomes virtually impossible to reach the global ground state and the situation becomes much worse if we increase the number of steps $N_T$.
 On the contrary, in the overconstrained phase, the smaller value of the DOS at the ``1-flip'' excitation ($\sim 10^2$) makes it easier to reach the ground state.

 The green crosses in Fig.~\ref{fig:glass_main} show the fidelity of the ``2-flip" excitations.
 By the above argument, a ``2-flip" algorithm would not see the phase as a glass for $T\lesssim 2.5$, yet it does so for $T\gtrsim 2.5$, marked by the different shading in Fig.~\ref{fig:MB_phasediag}.
-Correlated with this observation, we find a signature of a transition also in the improved two-parameter variational theory in the glassy phase~\cite{supplementary}.
+Correlated with this observation, we find a signature of a transition also in the improved two-parameter variational theory in the glassy phase [see Sec.~\ref{subsec:var_many_qubits} and kinks at $T'$ in Fig.~\ref{fig:MB_theory}e].
 In general, we expect the glassy phase to exhibit a series of phase transitions, reminiscent of the random $k$-SAT problems~\cite{mezard_02,morampudi_17}.
+The glassy nature of this correlated phase has been studied in detail in Ref.\cite{day2018glassy}, by mapping this optimal control problem to an effective classical spin energy function which governs the control phase transitions.

 In contrast to the single-qubit system, there are also multiple attractors present in the glassy phase of the many-body system [see Fig.~\ref{fig:SD_traces}].
-Each attractor has a typical representative protocol [Fig.~\ref{fig:SD_traces} inset].
-While intra-attractor protocols share the same averaged profile, they can nevertheless have a small mutual overlap -- comparable to the overlap of inter-attractor protocols.
+Each attractor has a typical representative protocol [Fig.~\ref{fig:SD_traces} insets].
+Even though intra-attractor protocols share the same averaged profile, they can nevertheless have a small mutual overlap -- comparable to the overlap of inter-attractor protocols.
 This indicates that in order to move in between protocols within an attractor, highly non-local moves are necessary.
 For this reason, GRAPE~\cite{grape_05}, an algorithm which performs global updates on the protocol by computing exact gradients in the control landscape, also performs very well on our optimisation problem.
 Similar to SD, in the glassy phase GRAPE cannot escape local minima in the infidelity landscape and, therefore, the same three attractors are found with comparable relative populations to SD, but intra-attractor fluctuations are significantly suppressed due to GRAPE's non-local character.